 Once posting is completed, the API provider will set the batch status in the batchtransactions object to ‘completed’.

-The client will be able to retrieve the batchtransactions object by invoking the URI provided by the RequestState object.
+The client will be able to retrieve the batchtransactions object by invoking GET /batchtransactions using the object reference provided by the RequestState object.

 the client will also be able to retrieve a list of successful transaction completions ‘/batchtransactions/completions’ and transaction failures ‘/batchtransactions/rejections’.